 The seller usually pays for the owner's title insurance in Alabama.

-- How To Sell a House By Owner in Alabama: Planning to sell your house on your own?
+- How To Sell Your House Without a Realtor in Alabama: Planning to sell your house on your own?
 Check out this guide!

-- Flat Fee MLS Alabama: Top 7 companies that list your house on the MLS for a flat fee with reviews.
+- Best Flat Fee MLS Listing Service Alabama: Top 7 companies that list your house on the MLS for a flat fee with reviews.

 - Selling a House As Is in Alabama: If you want to sell your house in Alabama without incurring any repair charges, then check out this blog on the ‘as-is’ approach.

 - Average Cost of Home Appraisal in Alabama: Read further to know about the Home Appraisal costs in Alabama.